3.3 Multi-domain statistics and indicators (ITU)

 Events/Meetings and technical assistance

-ITU organizes meetings, such as the annual World Telecommunication/ICT Indicators meeting (WTIM), which is the main global forum to discuss ICT statistics and methodologies, bringing together representatives from Ministries, regulatory agencies, telecommunication operating companies, national statistical offices as well as experts from international organizations, academia and the business community.
+• ITU organizes meetings, such as the annual World Telecommunication/ICT Indicators Symposium (WTIS), which is the main global forum to discuss ICT statistics and methodologies, bringing together representatives from Ministries, regulatory agencies, telecommunication operating companies, national statistical offices as well as experts from international organizations, academia and the business community.
 ITU also works with national statistics offices and relevant regional bodies in organizing national and regional capacity building workshops on Information Society measurements.

 Ongoing methodological work

-ITU is leading the Partnership Task Group on Measuring the WSIS targets.
+• ITU is leading the Partnership Task Group on Measuring the WSIS targets.
 In this context, a methodological framework has being developed in 2011, which includes a set of indicators to measure progress towards achieving the targets.
-During 2012, the framework document will be widely disseminated among countries.
+At the end of 2012, a metadata questionnaire on the WSIS targets was sent to countries, based on the methodological framework.
+In 2013, a questionnaire will be sent to countries to collect data on the indicators identified for measuring progress towards the WSIS targets.

-The ITU Expert Group on Telecommunication/ICT Indicators (EGTI) is responsible for reviewing existing indicators and defining new indicators.
+• The ITU Expert Group on Telecommunication/ICT Indicators (EGTI) is responsible for reviewing existing telecommunication indicators and defining new indicators.
 It works through an online discussion forum and holds an annual face-to-face meeting.
-In 2012, the EGTI will meet on 23-24 September, in Bangkok, Thailand.
+In 2013, the EGTI will meet during the fourth quarter.

-The process of revising the ITU Manual for Measuring ICT Access and Use by Households and Individuals has started in early 2012 and will continue throughout the year.
+• The process of revising the ITU Manual for Measuring ICT Access and Use by Households and Individuals has started in 2012 and will continue throughout 2013.
 This includes a revision of the core ICT indicators on ICT access by households and individual use of ICTs.
+The EGH will meet during 2013 and will report its results to the WTIS in the fourth quarter of 2013.

-The 10th World Telecommunication/ICT Indicators Meeting (WTIM) will be held from 25-27 September 2012, in Bangkok, Thailand.
+• The 11th World Telecommunication/ICT Indicators Symposium (WTIS) will be held in the fourth quarter of 2013.
 This global event brings together representatives from telecommunication authorities and National Statistical Offices responsible for collecting ICT statistics.